music-a-gogo/music_a_gogo_core/README.md

 tbd

 # Make Contributions
-The project is on developing, feel free to rasie an issue or a PR.
+The project is on developing.
+Feel free to raise an issue or a PR.

 # License
 MIT license.
-Basically you can do everything you want as long as you give credits to the author, which is me.
+Basically, you can do everything you want as long as you give credits to the author, which is me.